 Angels are often First Aiders and this has helped a lot of people in their time of need.

-Scrapes, bruises, twisted ankles, head injuries, seizures – The Angels have been there through it all.
+Scrapes, bruises, twisted ankles, head injuries, seizures, side effects of recreational drugs – The Angels have supported people through it all.

 We are not paramedics and can only offer basic first aid whilst the Ambulance Service are on their way.
 The Angels will always stay nearby whilst the experts are at work, dealing with crowds and making sure both paramedic and patient are as safe as possible.